2023

 NGAUS was also instrumental in getting 64 new UH-60M Black Hawk helicopters for the Army National Guard and four new C-130J Super Hercules cargo planes for the Air Guard in fiscal 2020 legislation.

-In addition, lawmakers for the sixth consecutive year add $100 million to the budget to rebuild Humvees.
+In addition, lawmakers for the eighth consecutive year add $100 million to the budget to rebuild Humvees.
 They also provide $395 million each for the Army and Air Guard in the National Guard Equipment and Reserve Equipment Account.

 Unfortunately, the Pentagon later reprograms the Humvee and NGREA funding along with two of the C-130Js from fiscal 2020 appropriations.